MohamedGamalBarghash/GMind-Documentation/Quest System Documentation.md

 ###### Updates the state of a specific quest and triggers a QuestStateChange event.

 #### Parameters:
-- id: The ID of the quest to update.
+- `id`: The ID of the quest to update.
-- state: The new state of the quest.
+- `state`: The new state of the quest.
 ``` c#
 private void ChangeQuestState(int id, QuestState state)
 ```